awsdocs/amazon-s3-userguide/doc_source/lifecycle-configuration-examples.md

 For current object versions, you have the following options to manage their lifetime, depending on whether the current object versions follow a well\-defined lifecycle:
 + **The current object versions follow a well\-defined lifecycle\.**

-  In this case, you can use an S3 Lifecycle policy with the `Expiration` action to direct Amazon S3 to remove the current versions, as shown in the following example\.
+  In this case, you can use an S3 Lifecycle configuration with the `Expiration` action to direct Amazon S3 to remove the current versions, as shown in the following example\.

   ```
   <LifecycleConfiguration>